(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 By moving your body, you're increasing your physical fitness, releasing mood-boosting endorphins, and melting both your stress and fat away.

-Go for a jog in your neighborhood or stream workout videos on YouTube for free, or use apps to help you learn yoga and more.
+Go for a jog in your neighborhood, stream workout videos on YouTube for free, or use apps to help you learn yoga and more.
 And be sure to drink plenty of water to hydrate yourself.